yatesdr/dazzle/README.md

 5. Power it up - It's designed to be powered over usb-c, so you can use a power bank or just plug it into 120v power using a Pi4 power addapter and the passthrough.

 ## Install Dazzle
 Dazzle is intended to be used with a vanilla raspberry pi 4b / 4GB, but may work on other systems also if you're adventurous.
 It should also run on a 2GB Pi-4B but is untested.
+You do need your Pi connected to the internet to do the installation, as it needs many docker and python bits to work that are not packaged here to complete the build.

 1. Use Raspberry Pi Imager to burn a basic installation of Raspbian 64-bit server.
 Set up your credentials and SSH access here so you don't need to mess with a monitor.
 2. Boot and login to the pi via ssh.